nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![ArchiveListCommandScreenshot](images/ArchiveListCommandScreenshot.png)

-Figure x.
+Figure 22.
 A screenshot showing the outcome of an `c-archive-list` command

 #### 3.13 Unarchiving an employee : `c-unarchive`
 Unarchives the specified employee from the archived employee list.